dburles/meteor-google-maps/README.md

 Meteor Google Maps
 ==================

-## Note: The API is currently in a state of flux, expect changes!

 Latest version of the Google Maps Javascript API with an interface designed for Meteor.

 - Supports multiple map instances
 - Provides callbacks for individual maps when they render
 - API key setup

+## Note

+The maps API is *client-side only*.
+Server side support may be added soon.

 ## Installation